elias-jhsph/jarvis-conversationalist/README.md

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
 Follow the on-screen instructions to complete the installation.
+Make sure to add Homebrew to your PATH environment variables.
+You may need to create a bash or zsh profile if you don't have one already.
+Google how to do that if you don't know how.
+Then make sure to copy the line that the installer gives you and paste it into your bash or zsh profile.
+Then save the file and restart your terminal.
+Then type brew in your terminal and press enter.

 3\.
 Install Portaudio